yazz/VisualJS/README.md

 <br/><br/><br/>
 # FAQ - Features and compatibility

+### Does Visual Javascript us native libraries?
+Yes, but only one.
+SQlite native module is used.
+Everything else is pure Javascript.
+The reason for this is that Sqlite works almost everywhere.
+For all other components we like to keep everything as pure Javascript.
+This often means that we limit ourselves to which third party libraries that we can use.

 ### Why doesn't Visual Javascript let me edit mutliple files as a tree like a traditional IDE?
 Visual Javascript breaks down all problems into single files, each of which contains a single Javascript function, which acts as a component.
 A component can call other components as well if needed to form larger programs